iammowgoud/Peak-Detection-Visualization/README.md

   * Make it pretty.
 UX is minimal and very basic now
   * Improve copy. e.g: Initial load should show 'Connecting' instead of the negative 'Disconnected'
 * This project is designed to work with a stateful WebSockets API assuming a live streaming scenario.
 Could also make it support batch streaming REST API with a periodic `setInterval`.
-  * I know the requirements were REST.
-I personally wanted to try live streaming DataViz with React and Node.
-Never has the chance to do it before.
 * Add JSDoc documentation
   * Last thing to do.